bahrus/xtal-sip/README.md

 <link rel="preload" as="script" href="https://unpkg.com/@polymer/paper-input@3.0.0-pre.19/paper-input.js">
 <link rel="preload" as="script" href="https://unpkg.com/@polymer/paper-button@3.0.0-pre.19/paper-button.js">
 ```

+Note that now we can synchronously load the web component polyfills with zero impact on browsers which support web components.

 The same xml tags could also be used to define part of the bare import specifier configuration, as well as link preconnect tags.